appleneko2001/NekoPlayer-Alpha/README.md

 - Sometimes could be buggy
 - Smoothless by animation of transitioner
 - Seek will lose while choose device and Allow Full-Buffering are activated

+## Used library on this project
+- Bass, ManagedBass (Core of audio player, on older version of this project are used Bass.Net but for some reasons I used ManagedBass instead.
+I'm so sorry about betray Bass.Net library)
+- SixLabors.ImageSharp (Cover image processing)
+- Linq2DB (Cache Management)
+- DialogAdapters (Dialogs, could deprecated on future updates)
+- NeteaseCloudMusicApi (NCMApi Provider)
+- taglib-sharp (Load track informations)
+- ZeroFormatter (Serialize/Deserialize object, could deprecated on future updates)
+- Newtonsoft.Json (Serialize/Deserialize JSON object)
+- MaterialDesignInXAML (Wpf Styles)
+- Hardcodet.Wpf.TaskbarNotification (System-tray on WPF)